Trovemaster/TROVE/docs/source/theory.rst

 The :math:`J=0` Contraction Method
 ----------------------------------

-The basis functions described in section \ref{sec.rot_basis} which are a product of rigid-rotor and primitive (or symmetry-adapted) basis functions can in principle be used for :math:`J>0` calculations.
+The basis functions described in section :sec.rot_basis: which are a product of rigid-rotor and primitive (or symmetry-adapted) basis functions can in principle be used for :math:`J>0` calculations.
 This approach requires the full Hamiltonian matrix for each symmetry to be diagonalised each time and ignores the fact that the purely vibrational :math:`J=0` problem has already